-Fig. 5-2: Dust emissions (annual releases in 2009) of 44 rotary kilns
+Fig. 5-2: Dust emissions (annual releases in 2010) of 42 rotary kilns

-5.3 Nitrogen oxides (NOx)
+5.3 Nitrogen oxides (NO_x)

-The clinker burning process is a high-temperature process resulting in the formation of nitrogen oxides ( $NO_x$ ).
-Nitrogen monoxide ( $NO_z$ ) accounts for about 95%, and nitrogen dioxide ( $NO_z$ ) for about 5% of this compound present in the exhaust gas of rotary kiln plants.
-As most of the $NO_z$ is converted to $NO_z$ in the atmosphere, emissions are given as $NO_z$ per $m^3$ exhaust gas.
+The clinker burning process is a high-temperature process resulting in the formation of nitrogen oxides (NO_x).
+Nitrogen monoxide (NO) accounts for about 95%, and nitrogen dioxide (NO2) for about 5% of this compound present in the exhaust gas of rotary kiln plants.
+As most of the NO is converted to NO2 in the atmosphere, emissions are given as NO2 per m3 exhaust gas.

-Fig. 5-3: Average $NO{\chi}$ concentrations (year 2009) in the clean gas of 44 rotary kilns. .
+Fig. 5-3: Average NO{x} concentrations (year 2010) in the clean gas of 42 rotary kilns. .

-Without reduction measures, process-related $NO_x$ contents in the exhaust gas of rotary kiln plants would considerably exceed the current specifications of the Clean Air Act of 0.50 g/m3.
+Without reduction measures, process-related NO_x contents in the exhaust gas of rotary kiln plants would considerably exceed the current specifications of the Clean Air Act of 0.50 g/m3.
 Reduction measures are aimed at smoothing and optimising plant operation.
-Furthermore, considerable efforts were made to achieve compliance with the demanding $NO_x$ values in different ways.
-In 2009, nine plants were equipped with staged combustion, and the SNCR technique was applied at about 38 plants.
+Furthermore, considerable efforts were made to achieve compliance with the demanding NO_x values in different ways.
+In 2010, nine plants were equipped with staged combustion, and the SNCR technique was applied at about 38 plants.
+Furthermore a plant was put into operation to demonstrate the SCR technology.